Introducing Roundup. Automatically Invest Your Spare Change. | Wealthsimple

 The first thing you're going to need is a Wealthsimple account.

 If you're new to us, you'll need to sign up.
-First we'll build you a personalized, low-fee, expert-level investing portfolio — or you can put it in a Wealthsimple Save account.
+First we'll build you a personalized, low-fee, expert-level investing portfolio.
 As part of the process, you'll be prompted to link the cards you want to use with Roundup.
 The whole thing will take about five minutes (or maybe 10, depending on how good you are at typing).

 If you're already a Wealthsimple client, open your mobile app and click on “Add funds.”
 There will be an option to turn on Roundup.
 Then just select the credit and debit cards you want to connect, and the Wealthsimple account you want your roundups to go to.